elasticpath/catalog-syndication/README.md

 The Elastic Path Commerce Cloud Catalog Syndication Utilities are a flexible set of scripts built on Elastic Path’s RESTful e-commerce API that assist with pushing products, collections, categories and brands to external services from Elastic Path Commerce Cloud.
 The utilities use the e-commerce capabilities provided by Elastic Path Commerce Cloud and transacts data in a RESTful manner.

-The Catalog Syndication Utilities currently support pushing to:
+The Catalog Syndication Utilities currently support pushing/syncing to:
 - Algolia
 - Coveo